How to Do Sun Salutation B (Surya Namaskar B): A Step-by-Step Guide

 Contraindications

-Beginner’s Tips and Modifications
+Beginner’s tips and modifications

 Sun Salutation B Benefits

-Sun salutation B stretches the spine, neck, abdomen, arms, and legs.
+• Strengthens the Muscles: Sun salutation B stretches the spine, neck, abdomen, arms, and legs.
 It strengthens the hamstrings, quads, calves, shoulders.
 The contraction and expansion of the abdominal muscles tones the entire body and makes the muscles stronger.

 Conclusion